Gambley1/flutter-instagram-offline-first-clone/packages/stories_editor/README.md

-## I won't be giving support or any update for a while beacuse i don't have time to spend in this project.
+## I won't be giving support or any update for a while because i don't have time to spend in this project.

 ## Flutter version 3.3.6